Gender: Social media

-Young adults in the U.S. frequently use social networking sites as a way to connect and communicate with one another, as well as to satisfy their curiosity.
 Adolescent girls generally use social networking sites as a tool to communicate with peers and reinforce existing relationships; boys on the other hand tend to use social networking sites as a tool to meet new friends and acquaintances.
 Furthermore, social networking sites have allowed individuals to truly express themselves, as they are able to create an identity and socialize with other individuals that can relate.
 Social networking sites have also given individuals access to create a space where they feel more comfortable about their sexuality.
 Recent research has indicated that social media is becoming a stronger part of younger individuals' media culture, as more intimate stories are being told via social media and are being intertwined with gender, sexuality, and relationships.

-Teens are avid internet and social media users in the United States.
 Research has found that almost all U.S. teens (95%) aged 12 through 17 are online, compared to only 78% of adults.
 Of these teens, 80% have profiles on social media sites, as compared to only 64% of the online population aged 30 and older.
 According to a study conducted by the Kaiser Family Foundation, 11-to-18-year-olds spend on average over one and a half hours a day using a computer and 27 minutes per day visiting social network sites, i.e. the latter accounts for about one fourth of their daily computer use.

-Teen girls and boys differ in what they post in their online profiles.
 Studies have shown that female users tend to post more "cute" pictures, while male participants were more likely to post pictures of themselves in activities.
 Women in the U.S. also tend to post more pictures of friends, while men tend to post more about sports and humorous links.
 The study also found that males would post more alcohol and sexual references.
 The roles were reversed however, when looking at a teenage dating site: women made sexual references significantly more often than males.

-Boys share more personal information, such as their hometown and phone number, while girls are more conservative about the personal information they allow to go public on these social networking sites.
+Boys share more personal information, while girls are more conservative about the personal information they post.
 Boys, meanwhile, are more likely to orient towards technology, sports, and humor in the information they post to their profile.

-Social media goes beyond the role of helping individuals express themselves, as it has grown to help individuals create relationships, particularly romantic relationships.
-A large number of social media users have found it easier to create relationships in a less direct approach, compared to a traditional approach of awkwardly asking for someone's number.